krokedil/zaver-php-sdk/README.md

 # Zaver PHP SDK
-PHP SDK for Zaver Checkout.
+This is the officially supported PHP SDK for [Zaver Checkout](https://www.zaver.io/), developed as a Composer package by [The Web Mafia](https://www.webbmaffian.se/).

 ## Requirements
 - PHP 7.4+